The prairie dog Personality

 Like most insectivorous creatures, prairie dogs are wary of strangers and are anxious to turn them into allies.
 Even though it leaves an indelible mark on its community, only a handful of people ever claim to truly know a prairie dog.
 This subtle alienation distresses the gregarious prairie dog who suffers its periodic bouts of loneliness in silence.

-Prairie dogs inhabit the plains of North America and live in large "cities," measuring up to two hundred miles long and containing 400 million prairie dogs.
+Prairie dogs inhabit the plains of North America and live in large "cities," measuring up to two hundred miles long and containing 400 million individuals.
 Such large populations require an exceptional social communication system, and the prairie dogs live in highly organized groups.

 Although they live in such vast cities, individuals rarely venture from their individual coteries, which cover about an acre.
 Since most of the individuals within a coterie are related, their social bonds are very strong.
 When members of a coterie meet, they exchange ritual kisses: Each nibbles the other, and prolonged mutual grooming begins.